 - If you use more cornmeal than flour, your cornbread will become a drier, crumbly bread because there is not enough gluten to bind it together.

 Most of the time, I prefer to eat my cornbread plain.
 But there are so many fun and delicious things you can add to change up the flavor of the batter.

 - A drained can of diced green chiles

 - Shredded cheddar cheese

-- A few slices of crumbled cooked bacon and 1-2 tablespoons maple syrup
+- A few slices of crumbled cooked bacon and 1-2 tablespoons cinnamon syrup

 - One cup of fresh, frozen, or canned corn